 Some other benefits also count towards your income, for example working tax credits or Carer’s Allowance.

-If you get other benefits, you should use the Turn2us benefits calculator to work out if you can get Income Support alongside your other benefits.
+If you're over 18, you can use the Turn2us benefits calculator to work out if you can get Income Support alongside your other benefits.

 Work out your capital